 Among their many oddities, these critters have one of the longest reproductive cycles known, grow slowly, and may live four score years or more.
 Like many reptiles, their gender is determined by the temperature at which eggs incubate.
 And they incubate in earthen nests a long time — typically 11 to 14 months.

 The warmer that nest, the more likely a hatchling will be a he, not a she.
 So, if the climate leads to substantial nest warming, there will likely come a time at which every tuatara born will be male.
-That time could be within this century, hints a paper published today in Proceedings of the Royal Society B, although Nicola J. Mitchell of the
+That time could be within this century, hints a paper published today in Proceedings of the Royal Society B, although Nicola J. Mitchell of the University of Western Australia and her colleagues leave fairly vague how soon that critical date might arrive.

 Part of the reason: Theirs is a modeling paper.
 So the authors ran a range of scenarios through their computer program, graphing the projections it spit out.
 Gauging the most likely projection requires making a lot of assumptions — and hoping that the scientists or their computer model were sophisticated enough to account for the most likely factors that would affect gender.
 These include: how much the local climate will warm in the near future, whether nests will warm proportionately, whether tuatara will plant their eggs at lower depths to keep them cooler in the future, and whether moms will lay their clutch at the same open sites as the climate changes or instead begin to nest at shaded locales elsewhere on their island.